-Here is the complete Dairy Queen Gluten-Free menu.
-Dairy Queen doesn’t have a ton of options when it comes to eating a full gluten-free meal.
+Here is the complete Dairy Queen gluten-free menu.
+Dairy Queen doesn’t have a ton of options when it comes to eating a fully gluten-free meal.
 We do wish they had some bread alternatives for their burgers and hot dogs.

 However, Dairy Queen is famous and named for their delicious ice cream and other desserts, and there is a good amount of options here if you’re looking to satisfy your gluten-free sweet tooth.

 - French Fries (may be fried with foods containing gluten)

 - Peanut Buster Parfait